Notes on the Geography of The Western United States: Historic Dallas Suburbs

-Also at 1 o'clock but closer in--just east of White Rock Lake--the Casa Linda development was another major project, ranking with Wynnewood.
-The houses could be pretty nice.
+Also at 1 o'clock but closer in--just east of White Rock Lake--the Casa Linda development was another major project, about as big as Wynnewood.

-Probably the most expensive subdivisions from 1950, however, were just north of University Park.
-Here is a home from that neighborhood.
-It's on Deloache Avenue.
+Probably the most expensive subdivisions from 1950 were just north of University Park.
+This one is on Deloache Avenue.

-The problem with these homes is that their location is very attractive to commuters seeking to build close-in.
+The problem with these homes is that their location draws commuters seeking to build close-in.
 The result is McMansionization.

-The transformation can be very profitable for someone who sells an older house; for the neighbors it can spoil the neighborhood and raise taxes.
+The transformation can be very profitable for someone who sells an older house; for the neighbors who want to stay put it can be humiliating or irritating and, in either case, costly with higher taxes.

-Here's a homeowner who has fought back by buying a Hummer.
+Here's a homeowner who has fought back by buying expensive wheels.